textileio/ipfs-camp-2019/workshop/markdown.md

 note:
   - In addition to the transformed bytes, a mill will produce a file metadata object for every input.
   - File metadata objects are what most applications will interact with.
 They are the objects listed by the Files and Feed APIs.
 These objects are also used internally for various functions.
 For example, because good encryption is not deterministic, an input's checksum is used to de-duplicate encrypted data.
-  - At this point, it should be clear that adding data to a thread results in a DAG defined by a schema.
+  - So, adding data to a thread results in a DAG defined by a schema.
 But how exactly is the data stored so as to be programmatically accessible to thread consumers?
 Let's take a closer look at the DAG produced by the builtin media schema...
   - Note that a files target is by default a directory of indexes (0, 1, etc.).
-This mean that you can add an entire folder of images (or whatever your data is) with a single update.
+This means that you can add an entire folder of images (or whatever your data is) with a single update.
   - Also, each link (large, small, etc.) will always have the special meta and content sub-links, which correspond to the (usually encrypted) file metadata and content.

 --